SovnSkyrim/QWEST/README.md

 7. Click the Go/Begin button.
 8. Wait for Wabbajack to finish.

-Depending on hardware, the installation time may vary.
+**Depending on hardware, the installation time may vary.
 As this is aimed at very low specs, expect it to take like 12h or more to complete.
 Leaving it over-night is recommended.
-Support queries where Wabbajack has not yet failed will not be taken into account.
+Support queries where Wabbajack has not yet failed will not be taken into account.**

+No, the files aren't stuck extracting.
+Yes building BSAs takes time.
+No you shouldn't restart Wabbajack.

 ### Problems with Wabbajack